Top 6 Museums in Buenos Aires

 This museum, located in Puerto Madero, was created by the local philanthropist Amalia Fortabat who inaugurated a brand new building in the newest part of town to show her collections.
 The collection holds paintings of famous international artists like Andy Warhol and William Turner and various best-selling local artists.
 From the second floor you have gorgeous view of the docks of Puerto Madero.

-Here we leave you their website to see the exhibitions, schedules and protocols.
+Here we leave you their website to see the exhibitions and schedules.

 National Historical Museum (Museo Histórico Nacional)

 If you are really keen on Argentinian history, you must pay this place a visit.
 Here you will find art and objects related to the founding fathers of our country and the most important events in our history.